-At Prairie Middle School, our mission statement guides our beliefs and values.
-We believe every student attending Prairie will grow in his or her knowledge and skills to achieve academic excellence.
-In order to fulfill this belief, we offer engaging and rigorous curriculum to prepare our students for their future academic endeavors.
-The Prairie community also believes it is our responsibility to prepare our students in becoming active members of our school, neighborhoods, and society.
-We believe Prairie students are the hope for our future and must learn the habits of citizenship, partnership, and leadership.
+At Prairie Middle School, we begin with our mission statement to guide our beliefs and values.
+We believe that every student who comes to Prairie will grow in his or her knowledge and skills to achieve academic excellence.
+In order to fulfill this belief, we must offer engaging and rigorous curriculum offerings that will prepare our students for their future academic endeavors.
+The Prairie community also believes that it is our responsibility to prepare our students to become active members of our school, neighborhoods, and society.
+We believe that our students are the hope for our future and must learn the habits of citizenship, partnership, and leadership.

-The values at Prairie are rooted in the beliefs we have for our students.
-We hold the following values as fundamental to growth and success for our Prairie Middle School students:
+The Hawk Habits at Prairie are rooted in the beliefs we have for our students.
+At Prairie Middle School, we hold the following values as fundamental for the growth and success for our students: